-Created in honor of the example set by the beloved Southern author Pat Conroy, the Conroy Legacy Award was established in 2017 to recognize writers who have achieved a lasting impact on their literary community, demonstrating support for independent bookstores, both in their own communities and in general, writing that focuses significantly on their home place, and support of other writers, especially new and emerging authors.
+Wiley Cash, the New York Times bestselling author of A Land More Kind Than Home, This Dark Road to Mercy, and The Last Ballad, has been selected to receive the 2020 Conroy Legacy Award -- the "lifetime achievement award given by Southern independent booksellers in honor of the example set by the beloved Southern author Pat Conroy.
+The award recognizes writers "who have achieved a lasting impact on their literary community, demonstrated support for independent bookstores both in their own communities and in general, created written work that focuses significantly on their home place, and supported other writers, especially new and emerging writers."

 Readers are, of course, familiar with Cash's well-loved novels set in Western North Carolina and Appalachia, A Land More Kind Than Home, This Dark Road to Mercy, and The Last Ballad.
 Wiley Cash has been a popular speaker at bookstores, libraries and community events throughout his home state, and generous with his time for both readers and writers.